What are you in the mood for?

 Protein-Rich Foods

-We’ve compiled a list of foods with highest protein that can be incorporated in your daily diet plan for muscle gain.
+We’ve compiled a list of foods with the highest protein that can be incorporated into your daily diet plan for muscle gain.

 1. Kidney Beans

-Kidney beans or Rajma are loaded with protein, carbohydrates and fiber.
+Kidney beans or Rajma are loaded with protein, carbohydrates and fibre.
 The best part?
 Its protein content is almost at par with that of meat without added calories or saturated fat.
 Psst!
-Want in on the best match for rajma?
-Pair it with piping hot steamed rice and join the rajma chawal club.
+Want in on the best match for Rajma?
+Pair it with piping hot steamed rice and join the Rajma Chawal club.

 Estimated protein per cup: 43 gm